-Chief Executive Officer, Beef Australia, commencing February 2019.
+Chief Executive Officer, Rockhampton Jockey Club, commencing August 2021.
+Chief Executive Officer, Beef Australia, 2019 to 2021.
 Chief Executive Officer, Mercy Health and Aged Care CQ Ltd 1997 to 2017.
 Director of The Capricornian Ltd 2005 to 2016.
 Reappointed as a Director 24th August 2020.
 Other current directorships None.
 Former directorships in last 3 years None.
 Special responsibilities Member of the Audit Committee.
 Member of the Risk Committee.
 Member of the Governance and Remuneration Committee.